-Autumn is a beautiful time of year to visit Scotland, the landscapes are ablaze with autumnal colours, the skies have a wonderful purple and orange glow and the wildlife is thriving with activity.
+Autumn is a beautiful time of year to visit Scotland; the landscapes are ablaze with autumnal colours, the skies have a wonderful purple and orange glow, and the wildlife is thriving with activity.

 This time-lapse captures the last days of a golden autumn in the Scottish Highlands.
 It was filmed throughout the Cairngorms National Park, Glen Affric and Glenshee.